Rifana20/fruit-veg-image-classification/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute the code, provided that the original author is credited.

-> **MIT License Summary**:
-> A short and permissive license that allows reuse within proprietary software, as long as the license is distributed with that software.

 ---

 ## 🙋‍♀️ Author